Fri September 27 2024

 Can my spouse bring their children to the US with a K3 visa?

 Children of a ‘foreign’ spouse can also benefit from the marriage visa.
 This is possible under the U.S K-4 visa.
-The U.S K-4 visa will allow the children to reside in the U.S.
+The U.S K-4 visa will allow the children to reside in the US

 For eligibility, the children must however be: